Octupolar order and Ising quantum criticality tuned by strain and dimensionality: Application to $d$-orbital Mott insulators: Discussion

 \section{Discussion}

-We have discovered the key microscopic ingredients which underlie ferro-octupolar order in the ordered double perovskite osmates Ba$_2$ZnOsO$_6$, Ba$_2$CaOsO$_6$, and Ba$_2$MgOsO$_6$.
-Our calculations, which use exact diagonalization and an exact Schrieffer-Wolff transformation and Monte Carlo simulations, find that we can capture the octupolar order and its high transition temperature as observed in experiments.
-In addition, we have shown how strain can suppress the octupolar ordering temperature, potentially revealing an Ising quantum critical point.
+We have discussed a simple tight-binding model with spin-orbit coupling and interactions which leads to ferro-octupolar order in the ordered double perovskite osmates Ba$_2$ZnOsO$_6$, Ba$_2$CaOsO$_6$, and Ba$_2$MgOsO$_6$.
+Our calculations, which use exact diagonalization and an exact Schrieffer-Wolff transformation and MC simulations, show that we can capture the octupolar order and its high transition temperature as observed in experiments.
+In addition, we have shown how strain and thin film geometries can induce transverse fields which suppress the octupolar ordering temperature, potentially revealing an Ising quantum critical point.
 Our work has implications for a broad class of materials, including $d$-orbital transition metal oxides and $f$-orbital heavy fermion systems, where such multipolar orders may be accessible.
 For instance, NpO$_2$ is a well-known example of an fcc lattice material which hosts higher-rank multipolar order with time-reversal symmetry breaking \cite{MultipolarRMP2009,HauleKotliar2009,SantiniNpO2_PRL2000,NpO2TripleQ_PRL2002,Fazekas_PRB2003, NpO2NMR_PRL2006}.
 Octupolar order of the $T_{xyz}$ type explored here has also been proposed in the Pr(Ti,V,Ir)$_2$(Al,Zn)$_{20}$ compounds where Pr moments live on the diamond lattice \cite{SBLee2018,Patri2019}.
-In future work, it would be important to extend our work to understand the origins of multipolar order in these materials, and explore the impact of strain and thin film geometries.
-More broadly, the impact of thin film geometries, surfaces, and interfaces, in promoting or suppressing multipolar orders in non-Kramers doublet systems appears to be a wide open field of study.
+In future work, it would be important to extend our work to understand the origins of multipolar order in these materials.
+Indeed, there may be a large set of lattice geometries where such physics of multipolar order in $d^2$ transition metal compounds would be worth exploring, as highlighted by Khaliullin, {\it et al} \cite{Kee2021}.
+More broadly, our work shows that understanding the impact of thin film geometries, surfaces, and interfaces, in promoting or suppressing multipolar orders in non-Kramers doublet systems may be a fruitful research direction.

 {\it Note added:} During completion of this manuscript, we became aware of the recent preprint by Churchill and Kee \cite{churchill2021quadrupolar} which has partial overlap with our work.
 Mainly, these authors identify the combination of two different intra-orbital hoppings as favoring octupolar order, as we also independently discovered in our work.
 However, in significant contrast to our work which finds wide regimes of octupolar order, they find evidence for dominant quadrupolar orders.
 These quadrupolar orders do not naturally account for the broken time-reversal symmetry observed in the osmate double perovskites.